 When the SPL-FBF finally welcomed all teams under its authority, the number of licensed players increased and football soon became the biggest sport in the country.
 Eventually, the SPL-FBF was granted the status of a central sports organisation and was duly subsidised by the government.
 Nevertheless, football and its relatively inexperienced administrators still had some catching-up to do when compared with the nation's more traditional sports.

 The often harsh climatic conditions hardly lent themselves to soccer, so the building of football halls with full-size pitches from the late 1970s came as a huge boost.
-The widespread availability of these improved facilities was the cue for Finland to begin exporting its best footballers, with Aulis Rytkönen, Jussi Peltonen, Arto Tolsa, Jari Litmanen, Sami Hyypiä and Mikael Forssell among the talents that moved abroad.
+The widespread availability of these improved facilities was the cue for Finland to begin exporting its best footballers, with Aulis Rytkönen, Jussi Peltonen and Arto Tolsa in earlier times, Jari Litmanen, Sami Hyypiä and Mikael Forssell among the more recent talents that moved abroad.
 The resulting exposure to tougher competition served to strengthen the national side and, as a consequence, enhance the game's standing at home – though the wait for that elusive first major tournament participation goes on.

 When the SPL-FBF hosted the UEFA European Women's Championship in 2009, it was a measure both of the association's own maturity and of the rapid progress made by the female game over the preceding decade.
-The number of women or girls playing football had grown by 10% annually, giving Finland more than 25,000 registered female footballers come 2010.
+The number of women or girls playing football had grown by 10% annually, giving Finland more than 32,000 registered female footballers come 2017.
 The success of the Finnish women's squad under coach Michael Käld had been a significant factor in this development.
-Although the team advanced no further than the quarter-finals at UEFA WOMEN'S EURO 2009, the nation's first attempt at staging a major football championship proved an undoubted highlight of its soccer history.
+Although the team advanced no further than the quarter-finals at UEFA Women's EURO 2009, the nation's first attempt at staging a major football championship proved an undoubted highlight of its soccer history.
 Under Andrée Jeglertz, a new generation has been introduced to the women's national team, who qualified for UEFA Women's EURO 2013, but narrowly failed to reach the next edition in 2017.

 ©UEFA.com 1998-2017.
 All rights reserved.